MRRazvi/blockchain-development/README.md

 These are the technologies you will learn during this whole journey.

 - Modules
+  - [BlockChain](guides/BLOCKCHAIN.md)
+    - BitCoin, Ethereum
     - Web 3.0
-  - [BlockChain](guides/BLOCKCHAIN.md)
-    - BitCoin
-    - Ethereum
   - Smart Contracts (ERC20, ERC721, ERC1155)
   - DApps
     - DeFi